 My boys starting using Chef Lenny's Cajun seasoning on everything.
 Before my boys polished off the bottle, I decided to make my Jalapeño Cornbread with BBQ Cajun Lime Shrimp and Pineapple Corn Salsa.
 My boys and I have tried many different Cajun spice brands in the past.
-Most of them are extremely spicy and without much flavour.
-I really enjoyed Chef Lenny's Cajun spice as it was slightly smokey and flavourful with a little heat.
+Most of them are extremely spicy and without much flavor.
+I really enjoyed Chef Lenny's Cajun spice as it was slightly smokey and flavorful with a little heat.
 I have not gotten much feedback from the boys.
-However, actions do speak louder than words, and they managed to polished off 2 pounds of Cajun lime shrimp in about 5 minutes flat.
+However, actions do speak louder than words, and they managed to polished off 2 this delicious Cajun Shrimp and Jalapeno Cornbread in about 5 minutes flat.

 Jalapeno Corn Bread

 - ⅓ cup apple sauce